March 21, 2018

 Before you get to the point where you’re putting an offer on a house, you should meet with a lender and get preapproved, save for a down payment (if needed*) and closing costs, and select a real estate agent.
 A preapproval gives you a good sense of what you’ll be able to borrow and can help inform what houses to look at.
 It’s important to take care of these steps before you put an offer on a house as it will help increase the chances of your offer being accepted and the process going smoothly.
 (You don’t have to work with a real estate agent, but their professional guidance through this unfamiliar process can be invaluable.)

 To help you prepare, we’ve put together a basic overview of the steps from making an offer to closing.
 Every homebuying experience is different, and we can’t tell you what yours will be like exactly.
 These are just general steps you can anticipate.
-We recommend consulting your mortgage lender and real estate agent for customized advice, read documents closely, double check numbers and rely on your best judgement throughout.
+We recommend consulting your mortgage lender and real estate agent for customized advice, read documents closely, double check numbers and rely on your best judgment throughout.

 Then, to demonstrate how the process works, we’ve brought in Kendall and Alex.
 They are a (fictional) couple in their late 20s who are also buying their first house: a two-bedroom bungalow with a porch and sun room in the back.
 We’ll share an example from Kendall and Alex’s experience as we explain each step.